RedisGraph/RedisGraph/docs/commands.md

 #### WHERE

-This clause is not mandatory, but if you want to filter results, you can define two kinds of predicates:
+This clause is not mandatory, but if you want to filter results, you can specify your predicates here.

-1.Compare against constant value: `alias.property operation value`, where `value` is a primitive type: numeric or string.

-2.Compare between node properties: `alias.property operation alias.property`

 Supported operations: